amiv-eth/amivapi/docs/User_Guide.md

 #Unregistered users

-Next to GET operations on public data, AMIV API currently allows unregistered users in exactly two cases: Signing up for a public event (when 'is_public' is set to True) or managing email-subscribtions for public email lists.
+Next to GET operations on public data, AMIV API currently allows unregistered users in exactly two cases: Signing up for a public event or managing email-subscribtions for public email lists.
+In Both cases, 'is_public' of the event or forward must be True.

 Basically, an unregistered user can perform any GET, POST, PATCH or DELETE action on the supported resource within the usual rights.
-However, as the HTTP request is without login, you need to confirm for every action that you are the owner of the given email-address.
-Therefore, a confirmation token will be send to the specified address.
+However, as the HTTP request comes without login, you need to confirm yourself and your email-address with a special token.
+After the creation of a new item with POST, the User will get an email with the Token.
+Your Admin might provide links in this mail to a user-friendly tool.
+However, here is the Workflow that always works:
+Just POST the token send to you to '/confirmations' in the following way:

+    POST /confirmations?token=dagrfvcihk34t8xa2dasfd

+After this, the server knows that the given email-address is valid.
+Every further Action kann be performed as usually, but with a special Header:

+    {
+        'Token': dagrfvcihk34t8xa2dasfd
+    }

 ##Public Events
 To subscribe to a public event with an email-address you simply post to "/eventsignups":